 Importantly, child support modification orders only apply to future payments.
 If you believe that you have a material change in circumstances affecting your support obligation, it is critical to file a request for modification as soon as possible.
 An experienced family law attorney can advise you on whether your situation qualifies as a material change in circumstances.

+Mark Jeffers understands the difficulty that comes with situations like this.
 If you need to establish or modify a child support order, having a skilled family law attorney can be extremely helpful in presenting your case to a judge.
-Jeffers Law Office has substantial experience in Kansas child support law, and will explain the process and likely outcomes to you.
+Jeffers Law Office has substantial experience in Kansas child support law and will explain the process and likely outcomes to you.
 If you need assistance with a child support or modification order, contact Mark Jeffers at 914-385-LAWS (5297) for a free initial consultation.
-We offer legal services to clients throughout the Kansas City area (Kansas only), including Johnson, Wyandotte, Leavenworth, and Miami Counties.
+We offer legal services to clients throughout the Kansas City area (Kansas only), including Johnson, Wyandotte, Leavenworth and Miami Counties.